 Mary Jane Oestmann Professional Women’s Achievement AwardRecognizes the outstanding personal dedication and technical achievement by a woman for work she has performed in the fields of nuclear science, engineering, research or education.
 Nominations due August 1.
 Learn more.

 E. Gail de Planque MedalRecognizes exemplary accomplishments by a woman in the fields of nuclear science and engineering.
 This award is intended to recognize outstanding lifetime or singular achievements by women that have resulted in tangible benefits to the field of nuclear science and engineering.
 Nominations due August 1.
 Learn more.

 Diversity Position StatementDownload the Diversity in Inclusion in the Nuclear Profession ANS position statement.

 Statement on DiversityRead the ANS Statement on Diversity.

-Email Daryl Rizzo, ANS Director of Membership and Marketing, to learn more about volunteer opportunities.
+Email Daryl Rizzo, ANS Director of Development, to learn more about volunteer opportunities.

 ANS Statement on Diversity

 The American Nuclear Society (ANS) is committed, in principle and in practice, to creating a diverse and welcoming environment for everyone interested in nuclear science and technology.
 Diversity means creating an environment – both in ANS and in the profession – in which all members are valued equitably for their skills and abilities and respected equally for their unique perspectives and experiences.
 Diverse backgrounds foster unique contributions and capabilities, and so creation of an inclusive Society ultimately leads to a more creative, effective, and technically respected Society.